 Acute local inflammation is a response to a harmful stimulus – it’s what happens immediately after you sprain your ankle or stub your toe.
 When you tear your ligaments or squash your blood vessels, plasma and leukocytes leak from your blood vessels into your tissues, attracting chemicals which stimulate the healing process.
 Thus inflammation is the vital first stage of the healing process.
-This is why doctors are starting to shift away from prescribing anti-inflammatory medication in the early stages of healing: while the evidence isn’t yet 100% clear, research is increasingly beginning to suggest that anti-inflammatory medication, given too early in the healing process, can delay healing and impair its quality.
+This is why doctors are starting to shift away from prescribing anti-inflammatory medication in the early stages of healing: research is increasingly beginning to suggest that anti-inflammatory medication, given too early in the healing process, can delay healing and impair its quality.
 Instead, they’re recommending pain killers to help you move more normally (which promotes high quality healing), rather than anti-inflammatories.

 Chronic systemic inflammation

 Chronic systemic inflammation though, is quite different.
 This happens for lots of different reasons – systemic disease such as rheumatoid arthritis, lupus or ankylosing spondylitis (conditions in which the body seems to misinterpret its own cells and think they are attacking it, so it ends up producing antibodies against itself); or bad habits such as smoking, a poor diet, lack of sleep, too little (or too much) exercise and excessive alcohol consumption; or emotional or physical stress (including poorly-healed old injuries leading to compensatory movement patterns).